-As a lot of other diseases, hypertension would get worse if you are frequently stressed out.
+Similar to a lot of other diseases, hypertension would get worse if you are frequently stressed out.

-Maintaining a healthy weight
+Maintaining a Healthy Weight

-For the purpose of keeping your blood pressure at normal ranges, you should drink 200 mg of coffee per day and 20–30 mg of alcohol per day.
+Drinking too much alcohol or coffee could raise your blood pressure.
+Accordingly, for the purpose of keeping your blood pressure at normal ranges, you should only drink 200 mg of coffee per day and 20–30 mg of alcohol per day.